 d.
 Assign all user that will need to log in to your Umbrella dashboard.
 Save the configuration.

 e.
 Select SAML Metadata and save the onelogin-metadata-idp.xml file.

 f.
 Ensure all users that will need to log in to your Umbrella dashboard now or in the future have the OpenDNS application assigned to their OneLogin account.
 All users must have access to the OpenDNS application or they will not be able to log in.
 Save the configuration.

 - In the SAML Dashboard User Configuration section, click Enable SAML.

-- Click Test Configuration and enter the Umbrella email for your current logged-in user that was added to the OneLogin Identity application.
+- Click Test Configuration and enter the Umbrella email for your current logged in user that was added to the OneLogin application.
 After the test completes, a success message should be displayed.

-From this point forward, all authentication to the Umbrella dashboard for all users in your organization will be handled by OneLogin Identity.
+All authentication to the Umbrella dashboard for all users in your organization is now handled by OneLogin.